peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

 * `static void Write​(com.upokecenter.numbers.EDecimal bignum,
      java.io.OutputStream stream)`<br>
- Writes a decimal floating-point number in CBOR format to a data stream, as
+ Writes a decimal floating-point number in CBOR format to a data stream, as though it were converted to a CBOR object via CBORObject.FromObject(EDecimal) and then written out.
- follows:  If the value is null, writes the byte 0xF6.
 * `static void Write​(com.upokecenter.numbers.EFloat bignum,
      java.io.OutputStream stream)`<br>
- Writes a binary floating-point number in CBOR format to a data stream as
+ Writes a binary floating-point number in CBOR format to a data stream, as though it were converted to a CBOR object via CBORObject.FromObject(EFloat) and then written out.
- follows:  If the value is null, writes the byte 0xF6.
 * `static void Write​(com.upokecenter.numbers.EInteger bigint,
      java.io.OutputStream stream)`<br>
- Writes a big integer in CBOR format to a data stream.
+ Writes a arbitrary-precision integer in CBOR format to a data stream.
 * `static void Write​(com.upokecenter.numbers.ERational rational,
      java.io.OutputStream stream)`<br>
- Writes a rational number in CBOR format to a data stream.
+ Writes a rational number in CBOR format to a data stream, as though it were converted to a CBOR object via CBORObject.FromObject(ERational) and then written out.
 * `static void Write​(java.lang.Object objValue,
      java.io.OutputStream stream)`<br>
  Writes a CBOR object to a CBOR data stream.